home . dream info . common dreams . dream dictionary . dream bank . site map . discussion forum . contact us

 The Sleep Cycle

-One sleep cycle comprises of four stages and last for about 90-120 minutes.
-There are some texts that list five stages in the sleep cycle.
-Some consider the first five-ten minutes when you are falling asleep as a stage in the sleep cycle.
-We feel this is more of a transitional phase.
-In addition, while the other stages of sleep repeat themselves throughout the night, this phase of sleep does not.
-For this reason, we have excluded
+One sleep cycle comprises of four stages and lasts for about 90-120 minutes.
+Note that some books list five stages in the sleep cycle.
+These books consider the first five to ten minutes when you are falling asleep as a stage in the sleep cycle.
+We think this is more of a transitional phase and not really part of the cycle, especially since this stage of sleep does not repeat itself, while the other four stages do repeat themselves throughout the night.
+For this reason, we have excluded as part of the cycle.

 The Stages Of Sleep